 Hedging a portfolio

 Why would a trader want to do this?
 Traders often hedge their positions when the risk of a large market move is potentially on the horizon or the trade is close to a take profit level and instead of using a stop loss the trader uses options to hedge the portfolio.
-By purchasing put options, a trade can mitigate the directional risk in the market if he owns a long position.
-Similarly the trader can buy call positions to mitigate the risk on a short position.
+By purchasing put opions, a trader can mitigate the directional risk in the market if he owns a long positin.
+Similarly, the trader can buy call positions to mitigate the risk in a short position.
 There are multiple options strategies that a trader can use to hedge.
-Some of those include protective puts, covered calls, collars or fences etc… Portfolio management with options is a great technique and a trader should analyze the benefits if he plans to build a portfolio of trades.
+Some of those include protective puts, covered calls, colars or fences, etc… Portfolio management with options is a great technique and a trader should analyze the benefits if he plans to build a portfolio of trades.